investindex/Advanced/README.md

 Reinsurance is insurance purchased by an insurance company, to expand the client base they can insure while responsibly managing risk.
 Losses due to insured events like earthquakes and hurricanes are expected to be highly distinct from stock market downturns.
 Catastrophe bonds, commonly shortened to cat bonds, are bonds that reward investors when insured disasters do not occur.
 A good reinsurance fund is diversified across many sources of risk, of which cat bonds are only one.
 The fund they recommend for reinsurance is [SRRIX](https://www.stoneridgefunds.com/index.html) from Stone Ridge.

 From an expected value standpoint, people are willing to overpay for hedges against catastrophic outcomes and for lottery equivalents: opportunities for extreme upside.
 In other words, it is profitable to sell volatility.
 They refer to this risk premium as the variance risk premium (VRP).
 Short vol strategies tend to be risky.
 An investor who sells options on equities will suffer large drawdowns in the worst economic periods, when most people aren't capable of accepting extra risk.
 They recommend AVRPX, the Stone Ridge All Asset Variance Risk Premium Interval Fund, which no longer exists.
 Stone Ridge does offer [VRLIX](https://www.stoneridgefunds.com/hedged-equity.html), but it runs a narrower and less useful strategy than AVRPX, simply selling put options on equity indices.
-However, Stone Ridge now has a [multi-strategy fund](https://www.stoneridgefunds.com/multi-strategy.html), which includes a multi-asset VRP strategy among several others.
+However, Stone Ridge has a [multi-strategy fund](https://www.stoneridgefunds.com/multi-strategy.html), which includes a multi-asset VRP strategy among several others.
 Short vol equity strategies are not a diversifier and, because volatility tends to spike across markets at once, multi-asset short vol strategies are probably not much better.

 Long-short risk premia strategies allow an investor to profit by taking a long position on certain assets with a higher expected return, and a short position on others with a lower expected return.
 A portfolio that is long value stocks and short growth stocks is expected to have positive returns with low correlation to stocks and bonds.
 [QSPRX](https://funds.aqr.com/funds/alternatives/aqr-style-premia-alternative-fund/QSPRX) from AQR is the fund they recommend for risk premia strategies across multiple asset classes.